Voice #1: To me, the ’70s was all about rainbows.

-Jim: Levi’s.
-I don’t know what it was, but, uh – yeah, what do I remember about the ’70s?
-I – I don’t know.
-It was all kind of – I was more into football and all that kind of stuff.
-And Jean though, she did the swap meet.
-Uh, she sold ditto jeans, I think it was.
-That was her…
+Jim: I don’t know what it was, but, uh, yeah, what do I remember about the ’70s?
+I, I don’t know.
+It was all kind of… I was more into football and all that kinda stuff, and Jean, though, she did the swap meet.
+Uh, she sold Ditto Jeans, I think it was, at the s-

-Jim: So I mean, it’s just crazy.
-Those are the years that, uh, had a lot of, uh – I don’t know – uh, cultural upheaval was occurring at the time.
-And, you know, we’re still kind of suffering from those outcomes.
-Um, those were the years where drugs and partying really took root in the culture.
+Jim: … was occurring at the time, and, uh, you know, we’re still kind of suffering from those outcomes.
+Uh, those were the years where ki-… drugs and, and partying really took root in the culture.

-Jim: A, in fact, more than 72,000 – 72,000 Americans – died from drug overdoses in 2017.
-And when you look back, it really, I think, started in the ‘60s and ‘70s – just that culture of drug abuse and drug use.
-Um, the cost of the illegal drugs in terms of crime, lost productivity and health care is estimated at about $200 billion a year.
-And then to that you can add almost another $80 billion because of prescription, uh, drug abuse.
+Jim: Um, the cost of the illegal drugs in terms of crime, lost productivity, and healthcare is estimated at about $200 billion a year, and then to that you can add almost another $80 billion because of prescription, uh, drug abuse.
 It is a tragedy right in front of us, and we need to do more and more as the people of faith in this culture to talk about what’s going on and why this is not healthy for every one of us.

-Jim: Mac and Mary, welcome to Focus on the Family.
+Jim: Mac and Mary, uh, welcome to Focus on the Family.